Mercury Bank Review

 Mercury doesn’t perform a credit check when you apply, so there is no need to worry about any impact on your credit score.

-It’s important to note that Mercury does not service sole proprietors or trusts.
-It also does not offer accounts to businesses that focus on certain industries like adult entertainment, cannabis, or internet gambling.
+It’s important to note that Mercury doesn’t service sole proprietors or trusts.
+It also doesn’t offer accounts to businesses that focus on adult entertainment, cannabis, or internet gambling.

 Mercury Bank Promotions

-Not to worry, though.
-Mercury is free for all customers and offers access to a ton of perks, partner rewards, and discounts on software integrations with programs like QuickBooks, Xero, and more.
+Additionally, Mercury offers access to a ton of perks, partner rewards, and discounts on software integrations.

 Security